My Book, ‘Alexander Payne: His Journey in Film – A Reporter’s Perspective 1998-2012,’ is Now Available

-My new book about acclaimed filmmaker Alexander Payne (Sideways) is available just as interest in the Oscar-winner is at an all-time high.
+My book about acclaimed filmmaker Alexander Payne (Sideways, The Descendants, Nebraska) is available just as interest in the two-time Oscar-winner is at an all-time high.
 The critical and commercial success of Payne’s 2011 hit The Descendants further confirmed the writer-director’s place among the world’s leading cinema artists.
-That’s only made anticipation all the greater for his followup film Nebraska (2013), which more than lived up to the anticipation for it.
+That only made anticipation all the greater for his followup film Nebraska (2013), which more than lived up to the anticipation for it.
 Now cineastes are eagerly anticipating his planned next film, Downsizing.

 I am an Omaha-based author-journalist-blogger.
 My recently published book, Alexander Payne: His Journey in Film – A Reporter’s Perspective 1998-2012, is a compilation of my decade-and-a-half reporting on Payne and his work.
 Long before he arrived as a world-renowned filmmaker I spotted Payne’s talent.
 By the time he completed Citizen Ruth and prepped Election I made him a special focus of my journalism.
 My book is the first comprehensive look at one of cinema’s most important figures.
 I take readers behind-the-scenes to glimpse aspects of Payne’s creative process.
 “Throughout many years of being interviewed, I find Mr. Biga’s articles about me to be the most complete and perceptive of any journalist’s anywhere,” says Payne.

-The book is generating strong media buzz, including a recent Indiewire feature, to go along with high praise from industry insiders.
+The book is generating strong media buzz, including an Indiewire feature, to go along with high praise from industry insiders.
 Actress Laura Dern, film critic Leonard Maltin, and novelist and public radio host Kurt Andersen have all endorsed the book.
 Here’s what they’re saying: